mr-mahmood/handwrite-alphabet-predict-tool/README.md

 ```python
 python main.py
 ```

-* Draw a Digit: Use the Tkinter interface to draw a digit.
+* Draw a letter of the alphabet: Use the Tkinter interface to draw it.
-* Predict: Click the “Predict” button to see the predicted digit.
+* Predict: Click the “Predict” button to see the predicted alphabet.

 ***